chibbs/Arduino/README.md

-# Speaking Halloween Pumpkin With Arduino
+# Talking Halloween Pumpkin With Arduino
 This was a little fun project for Halloween.
 We used a real pumpkin, of course.
 But we added a small Arduino setup that enabled the pumpkin to talk and glow whenever somebody approached.
 Got hilarious reactions!

 ## Features